The holidays are upon us and so is the hustle and bustle of getting ready for the celebrations!

 - Adopt a special cause each year.
 For instance, pack up old toys and clothes and donate them to a needy cause.
 Or bring the children or teen with you to places like Goodwill, a soup kitchen or homeless shelter so they can experience the value of giving.

 - Start a Holiday-themed puzzle somewhere in your home.
 Place a table in a quiet area of your home where anyone can get away from the action and retreat to work on the puzzle.
 Puzzles are great stress-relievers and are perfect for guests who always need to be doing something.
-They are nice alternatives to non-stop tv watching on winter break.
+They are nice alternatives to non-stop television watching on winter break.

 - Have each family member draw a name of another family member and make a handmade gift for that person.
 Gift giving is a nice expression of thanks, but handmade gifts can be even more special.